Pixelrella/CodingSamples-UiElementPooling/Readme.md

 ## Known drawbacks
 ### String comparison
 The cached containers are stored with a string id which means that string comparison is used when retrieving a container.
 String comparison does create garbage that needs to be collected.
 This could become a performance concern when containers are retrieved frequently.
-In the situation of a player scrolling a list me and my team did not encounter any issues.
+In the situation of a player scrolling a list my team and I did not encounter any issues.

 ### Somewhat clunky setup
-Since UIElementContainer is typed, a new prefab and inheriting component needs to be created for each new type of UI element that wants to profit from the pooling and culling.
+A new inheriting container component needs to be created for each new type of UI element that wants to profit from the pooling and culling.
+These container classes are empty besides inheriting from MonoBehavior and the typing the generic container.

+### Decouple initialization and showing data
+The init call could be extracted so that it is only called when the element is instantiated by the pool, not every time the UI element is made visible.